yagneswari-g/task6/README.md

-# Task 6: Subqueries and Nested Queries - SQL Developer Internship
+# Task 6: Subqueries and Nested Queries

 ## Objective
 Use subqueries in SELECT, WHERE, and FROM clauses to filter and analyze employee data.